Colorado's 1st gray wolf pack since 1940s now has 6 pups - Local News 8

 DENVER (AP) — Colorado’s first litter of gray wolf pups since the 1940s has grown to include six pups.

-Colorado Parks and Wildlife says staff spotted the pups living in a den with two collared wolves known as John and Jane in northern Colorado.
+Colorado Parks and Wildlife said Thursday that staff spotted the pups living in a den with two collared wolves known as John and Jane in northern Colorado, KCNC-TV reports.

 The agency first announced June 9 that staff had spotted three pups in the pack.